WebDevLuke/My-Articles/2017-article/copy.md

 <!--
-Renaming 3rd party SASS mixins without overriding
+Renaming 3rd party SASS mixins without overriding Posted on 29th April 2017
 -->

 Let's say in your project you regularly use your own simple custom mixin to make writing media queries easier.
-You use it like this:
+Something like this:

 ```scss
 @include bp(mobile) {